-Matched filters are optimized for a single task: detecting an object or edge of a certain size (by maximizing SNRi or Edge SNRi).
+Matched filters are optimized for a single task: detecting an object or edge of a certain size (by maximizing SNRi or minimizing Edge Location σ).
 But real-world filters must perform a multitude of tasks: they must detect objects and edges of varying sizes, contrasts, and colors.
-This calls for tradeoffs, which are quite mild.
+This calls for tradeoffs, which are fortunately quite mild.
 Since large objects are usually detected well, filters should be designed to perform well with small objects or edges.

-Figure 30 shows the filter transfer function for a gaussian lowpass filter with σ = 0.7, combined with a USM filter with Radius = 1 and Amount = 2 (R1A2G07).
+Figure 30 shows the transfer function of a filter with a $\underline{\sigma = 0.7}$ gaussian LPF + sharpening with Radius = 1 and Amount = 2 (R1A2G07).